HusseinLezzaik/husseinlezzaik.github.io/_posts/2022-12-02-MultiRobotics.md

 mathjax: false
 ---

+This was my master's research thesis at the [Rainbow](https://www.inria.fr/en/rainbow) team, Inria Rennes, France during the lovely covid period from 12/2020 into 08/2021.

 ## Introduction
 Large-scale swarms are composed of multiple agents that collaborate to accomplish a task.
 In the future, these systems could be deployed to, for example, provide on-demand wireless networks, perform rapid environmental mapping, search after natural disasters, or enable sensor coverage in cluttered and communications-denied environments.